Balage/Big-Red-Button/README.md

 The button can also be used to host quiz shows (given you have more than one button).

+To read about the hardware part of the project, visit my [article](https://vbstudio.hu/blog/20200905-A-Big-Red-Button-Acting-as-a-Keyboard-Using-Arduino).

 ## How to install code
 - The Arduino IDE by default stores all Sketches in a folder named "Arduino" in your Documents folder.
 - Download the repository and copy everything from the "Source Code" folder to there.
--- It might ask whether you want to merge the "libraries" folder with the new one, choose yes.
+	- It might ask whether you want to merge the "libraries" folder with the new one, choose yes.
 - Start the Arduino IDE and select "File", "Sketches", and then choose "BigRedButton" from the list.

 The relevant part of the code is all placed in the beginning of the sketch with some expanations.
 There you can change and tweak behavior, or switch I/O pins.